Earhart the Record-Setter

 Amelia Earhart was born in 1897 and was just shy of her 40th birthday when she was lost.
 Earhart was first exposed to aviation in 1920 when she was given a ride by an air racer and became immediately entranced by flying.
 She soon began lessons from another female aviation pioneer named Neta Snook and purchased her own plane.
 Despite stalling and crashing her first aircraft during one takeoff attempt, Earhart became just the sixteenth woman in the world to be issued a pilots license by the Fédération Aéronautique Internationale (FAI) in May 1923.

-Earhart's fame continued to boom when she became the first woman to fly solo across the Atlantic Ocean in 1932, just the second solo flight across the ocean after Charles Lindbergh's.
+Earhart's fame continued to grow when she became the first woman to fly solo across the Atlantic Ocean in 1932, just the second solo flight across the ocean after Charles Lindbergh's.
 She also completed several record solo flights in 1935 as the first person to fly from Honolulu, Hawaii, to Oakland, California, the first from Los Angeles to Mexico City, and the first from Mexico City to New York.
-Amelia planned to top these successes with her biggest challenge yet of flying around the world in 1937, after which she expected to retire from long-distance flying.
+Amelia planned to top these successes with her biggest challenge yet of flying around the world in 1937, after which she expected to end her long-distance flying career.